 The Signs and Causes of Meth Psychosis

 Called the “poor man’s cocaine”, meth is a popular street drug that is typically referred to as crank, ice, speed, and crystal (because of its appearance – it usually comes in the form of crystalline white powder).
 What makes it so popular is its accessibility and its effects.
-Meth, or its proper scientific name, methamphetamine hydrochloride, is a psychostimulant drug.
+Meth, or its proper scientific name, meth hydrochloride, is a psychostimulant drug.
 While it is known as a prohibited drug, it actually has therapeutic properties and is prescribed by physicians, although in low doses.
 This is because is highly addictive.

 Snorting, swallowing, smoking or injecting are common ways to ingest meth.
 Its onset of action is fastest – mere seconds – when it’s smoked or injected.
 When snorted, it usually takes five minutes, and when eaten, it takes around 20 minutes.
 Meth provides a quick and long-lasting “high” as well.
 The drug is also metabolized more slowly than other drugs (such as cocaine), thereby producing a “high” for a longer period of time.